-- The term "battery" in this manual refers to the CASIO NP-40 Rechargeable Lithium Ion Battery. - Use only the USB cradle (CA-29) that comes with the camera or the optionally available charger (BC-30L) to charge the special NP-40 rechargeable lithium ion battery.
+- The term "battery" in this manual refers to the CASIO NP-20 Rechargeable Lithium Ion Battery. - Use only the battery charger (BC-11L) or the USB cradle (CA-32) that comes with the camera to charge the special NP-20 rechargeable lithium ion battery.
 Never use any other charging device.

-- Failure to observe any of the following precautions while using the battery creates the risk of overheating, fire, and explosion. - Never use any other type of charger except the optional charger specified for the battery. - Never try to use the battery to power any device other than this camera. - Never use or leave the battery near open flame. - Never place the battery in a microwave oven, throw it into fire, or otherwise expose it to intense heat. - Make sure the battery is oriented correctly when you load it into the camera or attach it to the optional charger. - Never carry or store the battery together with items that can conduct electricity (necklaces, pencil lead, etc.) - Never try to take the battery apart, modify it in any way, or expose it to strong impact. - Do not immerse the battery in fresh water or salt water. - Do not use or leave the battery under direct sunlight, in an automobile parked in the sun, or in any other area subject to high temperatures.
+- Failure to observe any of the following precautions while using the battery creates the risk of overheating, fire, and explosion. - Never try to use the battery to power any device other than this camera. - Never use or leave the battery near open flame. - Never place the battery in a microwave oven, throw it into fire, or otherwise expose it to intense heat. - Make sure the battery is oriented correctly when you load it into the camera or attach it to the charger. - Never carry or store the battery together with items that can conduct electricity (necklaces, pencil lead, etc.) - Never try to take the battery apart, modify it in any way, or expose it to strong impact. - Do not immerse the battery in fresh water or salt water. - Do not use or leave the battery under direct sunlight, in an automobile parked in the sun, or in any other area subject to high temperatures.

 - Should you ever notice any of the following conditions while using, charging, or storing a battery, immediately remove it from the camera or charger, and keep it away from open flame: - Fluid leaking - Emission of a strange odor - Heat emission - Battery discoloration - Battery deformation - Any other battery abnormality - If the battery does not achieve full charge after the normal charging time has passed, stop charging.
 Continued charging creates the risk of overheating, fire, and explosion. - Battery fluid can damage your eyes.
-Should battery fluid get into your eyes accidentally, immediately rinse them with clean tap water and then consult a physician. - Be sure to read page 33 of this User's Guide and the instructions that come with the optional charger before using or charging the battery. - If the battery is to be used by young children, make sure that a responsible adult makes them aware of the precautions and proper handling instructions and make sure that they handle the battery correctly. - Should fluid from the battery accidentally get onto clothing or your skin, immediately rinse it off with clean tap water.
+Should battery fluid get into your eyes accidentally, immediately rinse them with clean tap water and then consult a physician. - If the battery is to be used by young children, make sure that a responsible adult makes them aware of the precautions and proper handling instructions and make sure that they handle the battery correctly. - Should fluid from the battery accidentally get onto clothing or your skin, immediately rinse it off with clean tap water.
 Prolonged contact with battery fluid can cause skin irritation.

-PRECAUTIONS DURING USE
+• PRECAUTIONS DURING USE

-- The battery is designed for use with this CASIO digital camera only. - Use only the USB cradle that comes with the camera or the specified optional charger to charge the battery.
-Never use any other type of charger for charging. - Use of a battery in cold environments shortens the operating time you can expect on a full charge.
+- This lithium ion battery is intended for use with a CASIO Digital Camera only.
+For details about the camera models that this battery can be wed with, see the user documentation that comes with your camera. - Use of a battery in cold environments shortens the operating time you can expect on a full charge.
 Charge the battery in a location where the temperature is in the range of 10°C to 35°C (50°F to 95°F).
-Charging outside this temperature range can cause charging to take longer than normal or even cause charging to fail. - Very limited operation following a full charge indicates that the battery has reached the end of its service life.
+Charging outside this temperature range can cause charging to take longer than normal or even cause charging to fail. - Though the actual service life of the battery depends on the environment under which it is used, you can expect to be able to recharge it about 500 times before it needs replacement. - Very limited operation following a full charge indicates that the battery has reached the end of its service life.
 Replace the battery with a new one. - Never wipe the battery with thinner, benzene, alcohol, or other volatile agents or chemically treated rags.
 Doing so can cause deformation of the battery and lead to malfunction.